MadathaGanesh/Fruits_Store/README.md

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, please follow these steps:

-Fork the repository.
+-  Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+-  Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -am 'Add new feature').
+-  Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
+-  Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request.
+-  Create a new Pull Request.

-view the Live site at : https://freshfruitsstore.netlify.app/
+view the Live site at: https://freshfruitsstore.netlify.app/